 Definition of Numinosity

-Numinosity is the relationship between other people, places, and things and the individual.
+Numinosity is the relationship between other people, places, objects and the individual.
 This concept seems to be the combination of the words numen and numinous.

 - Numen* is defined as a spiritual force or influence that is often identified with a natural place, phenomenon, or visible object in the natural world.

-- Whereas numinous* is described as supernatural and mysterious.
+- Whereas numinous* is described as supernatural, spiritual power and mysterious.

 - It is filled with a sense of the presence of divinity (holy).

-- Appealing to the higher emotions or the aesthetic sense (spiritual).
+- Appealing to the higher emotions experience or the aesthetic sense of human condition (spiritual).

 Therefore, after objects or things have acquired, or been given, an emotional or spiritual force they have obtained numinosity toward the individual or people.